Suspect claims Norway mosque attack was ’emergency justice’

-COPENHAGEN, Denmark (AP) — A Norwegian man suspected of killing his stepsister and then storming an Oslo mosque and opening fire said Thursday on the first day of his trial that it was an act of “emergency justice” and that he regretted not having caused more damage.
+COPENHAGEN, Denmark (AP) — A Norwegian man suspected of killing his ethnic Chinese stepsister and then storming an Oslo mosque and opening fire said Thursday on the first day of his trial that it was an act of “emergency justice” and that he regretted not having caused more damage.

 Philip Manshaus appeared at a court west of Norway’s capital and denied charges of murder and terror read to him by a prosecutor, the Norwegian news agency NTB said.
 Manshaus has acknowledged the facts but denies the accusation, saying he opposes non-Western immigration.

-Broadcaster NRK said that during his testimony Manshaus claimed the white race “will end up as a minority in their own home countries” and criticized those who ” blackmail national socialism.”
+Broadcaster NRK said that during his testimony Manshaus claimed the white race “will end up as a minority in their own home countries” and criticized those who “blackmail national socialism.”

-The prosecution says Manshaus, 22, killed his 17-year-old stepsister, Johanne Zhangjia Ihle-Hansen, by shooting her four times — three in the head and one in the chest — with a hunting rifle at their home in the Oslo suburb of Baerum.
+In court, Manshaus, 22, described how he killed his 17-year-old stepsister, Johanne Zhangjia Ihle-Hansen, by shooting her four times — three in the head and one in the chest — with a hunting rifle at their home in the Oslo suburb of Baerum.
+Ihle-Hansen was adopted from China as a 2-year old.

-Shortly after that, prosecutors say, Manshaus drove to a nearby mosque where three men were preparing for Eid al-Adha celebrations.
+Shortly after that, Manshaus said he drove to a nearby mosque where three men were preparing for Eid al-Adha celebrations.
 He wore a helmet with a video camera attached and a bulletproof vest,

-They say Manshaus was armed with a hunting rifle and a shotgun and fired four shots with the rifle at a glass door before he was overpowered by one of the men in the mosque at the time, Muhammad Rafiq.
+Manshaus was armed with a hunting rifle and a shotgun and fired four shots with the rifle at a glass door before he was overpowered by one of the men in the mosque at the time, Muhammad Rafiq.

 During the scuffle, two more shots were fired but no one was hit.
 Rafiq was slightly injured in the struggle.
+In his testimony, Manshaus said he wanted to kill Rafiq.

+“I did everything I could to carry out the attack,” he told court, adding he was exhausted when police arrived.

 The prosecution says Manshaus acted “with the intention to kill as many Muslims as possible,”

-Some 30 witness, including the men at the mosque and Manshaus’ father, are expected to give evidence.
+Some 30 witnesses, including the men at the mosque and Manshaus’ father, are expected to give evidence.

 If found guilty, Manshaus could face up to 21 years in prison.
 The prosecutor has said it would consider a sentence where he would be sent to a secure mental facility for as long as he is considered a danger to others.